 It’s like you have it, but you’re keeping it a secret!

 You’re on LinkedIn and you don’t have your website listed.
 Baaad!
 Very bad!… If you own a business and you want to get clients.
-Website is a must - I don’t even think I need to mention that, but what you also must have is have it listed on your LinkedIn profile.
+The website is a must – I don’t even think I need to mention that, but what you also must have is to have it listed on your LinkedIn profile.
 Why?

 LinkedIn makes up more than 50% of all social traffic to B2B websites & blogs. – by Foundationinc.co